crossman36/timothyylim.github.io/_harp/blog/2016/uploading-h5p-packages-with-osx.md

 A valid main h5p.json file is missing
 ```

-As mentioned in the comments, these errors are caused by 1. zipping the project folder as opposed to all the files within it.
+As mentioned in the comments on the tutorial page, these errors are caused by zipping the project folder as opposed to all the files within it.

-This can be done with terminal (we will use the greeter tutorial as an example):
+We can zip all the files within the project file using the terminal (we will use the greeter tutorial as an example):

-Navigate inside the project
+Navigate into the project

 ```
 $ cd greeting